lhbikos/ReC_MultivModel/docs/03-DataDx.md

 #### Provide an APA style write-up of these preliminary steps {-}

 >>This is a secondary analysis of data involved in a more comprehensive dataset that included students taking multiple statistics courses (*N* = 310).
 Having retrieved this data from a repository in the Open Science Framework, only those who consented to participation in the study were included.
-Data used in these analyses were 84 students who completed the multivariate clas.
+Data used in these analyses were 84 students who completed the multivariate class.

 ### Scoring